-The DOT testing at HHS-certified laboratories is a 5-panel drug test regimen.
+The DOT testing at HHS-certified laboratories is a 5-panel drug test regimen within DOT and non-DOT drug testing services.
 As of January 1, 2018, the ‘Opiates’ category was renamed ‘Opioids’:

 Under ‘Opioids’, previously ‘Opiates’, DOT testing will continue to include confirmatory testing, when appropriate, for Codeine, Morphine, and 6-AM (heroin).
 We added initial and confirmatory testing for the semi-synthetic opioids Hydrocodone, Hydromorphone, Oxycodone, and Oxymorphone to this Opioids group.
 Some brand names for the semi-synthetic opioids include OxyContin®, Percodan®, Percocet®, Vicodin®, Lortab®, Norco®, Dilaudid®, Exalgo®.